astroHaoPeng/ERAU_AE_544_Analytical_Dynamics_HaoPeng/AE_544_LecNote07__Hamiltonian_Dynamics__Ch07.md

 $$
 \pp{\calH}{\bmx} = \bmt{\pp{\calH}{\bmq} \\ \pp{\calH}{\bmp}}
 $$
-and we have the matrix form of Hamilton's equations as (todo: verify if the negative sign is correct)
+and we have the matrix form of Hamilton's equations as (~~verify if the negative sign is correct~~ Whether there is a negative sign or not depends on the definition if $[J]$.
+Here it is consistent.)
 $$
 \dot{\bmx} = - [J] \pp{\calH}{\bmx} + \bmt{\bm{0} \\ \bmQ_{nc}},
 \tag{7.66}